-ORDER ADOPTING AMENDMENTS TO 16 TAC §25.192

-FOR CONSIDERATION AT THE NOVEMBER 30, 2022 OPEN MEETING
+ORDER ADOPTING AMENDMENTS TO 16 TAC §25.192 AS APPROVED AT THE NOVEMBER 30, 2022 OPEN MEETING

-The Public Utility Commission of Texas (commission) adopts amended 16 Texas 1 2 Administrative Code (TAC) §25.192, relating to Transmission Service Rates.
-The commission 3 adopts this rule with changes to the proposed rule as published in the August 19, 2022 issue of the Texas Register (47 TexReg 4907).
-This rule will implement a flat transmission charge for 4 exporting power outside the Electric Reliability Council of Texas (ERCOT) region by 5 eliminating the increased charge for the months of June, July, August, and September.
-The 6 7 adopted rule will also provide additional transparency on transmission charges associated with 8 DC ties by requiring ERCOT to file a monthly report with the commission that states the total 9 amount of energy imported and exported over each DC tie.
-The adopted rule also makes other 10 minor changes.
+The Public Utility Commission of Texas (commission) adopts amended 16 Texas Administrative Code (TAC) §25.192, relating to Transmission Service Rates.
+The commission adopts this rule with changes to the proposed rule as published in the August 19, 2022 issue of the Texas Register (47 TexReg 4907).
+The amended rule will be republished.
+This rule will implement a flat transmission charge for exporting power outside the Electric Reliability Council of Texas (ERCOT) region by eliminating the increased charge for the months of June.
+July, August, and September.
+The adopted rule will also provide additional transparency on transmission charges associated with DC ties by requiring ERCOT to file a monthly report with the commission that states the total amount of energy imported and exported over each DC tie.
+The adopted rule also makes other minor changes.

-- The commission received comments on the proposed rule from Conservative Texans for Energy - 13 Innovation (CTEI), Grid United LLC (Grid United), Joint Transmission Service Providers

-(Joint TSPs), the Office of Public Utility Counsel (OPUC), Southern Cross Transmission LLC (Southern Cross), and Texas Industrial Energy Consumers (TIEC)
+The commission received comments on the proposed rule from Conservative Texans for Energy Innovation (CTEI), Grid United LLC (Grid United), Joint Transmission Service Providers (Joint TSPs), the Office of Public Utility Counsel (OPUC), Southern Cross Transmission LLC (Southern Cross), and Texas Industrial Energy Consumers (TIEC).